 At Animal Dental Clinic, all procedures of tooth scaling and polishing are performed under anesthesia, with the intent of treating and/or preventing periodontal disease in cats and dogs.
 Periodontal disease occurs around the tooth root.
 While it may be visually satisfying, simply cleaning the teeth without oral diagnostics is insufficient and may be detrimental patients for established periodontitis.
 For this reason (just like your dentist), we always perform oral diagnostics, including dental radiographs and periodontal probing prior to scaling and polishing teeth.
 Performing oral diagnostics allows us to find and treat the periodontal disease, rather than allowing it to continue its course despite the “clean” surface appearance.
 In addition, oral diagnostics provides information about other dental and oral problems.
 For more information, please see our General Dentistry page.

-Simply removing plaque and calculus from the teeth without performing diagnostics to find underlying disease (which is usually present), or other treatments to address that underlying disease is not in a pet’s best interest.
+Simply removing plaque and calculus from the teeth without performing diagnostics to find underlying disease (which is present in the majority of adult dogs and cats), or other treatments to address that underlying disease is not in a pet’s best interest.
+For more detail, please review the American Veterinary Dental College’s resources on this subject.
 While it’s reasonable to be concerned about general anesthesia in a pet, our approach to our patients’ tailored anesthetic plans ensures that risks are minimized.
-To prevent and reduce anesthetic complications, we maintain patients at an appropriate depth of anesthesia, rely on oral nerve blocks for pain control (which reduces a patient’s general anesthetic drug requirements), and utilize two staff members (one technician and one veterinarian) to directly monitor each anesthesthetized patient.
+To prevent and reduce anesthetic complications, we maintain patients at an appropriate depth of anesthesia, rely on oral nerve blocks for pain control (which reduces a patient’s general anesthetic drug requirements), and utilize two staff members (one technician and one veterinarian) to directly monitor each anesthetized patient.

 There isn’t really much preparation required on the part of the pet owner.
 Your pet should have an empty stomach.
 Your pet can be fed the night before the procedure, but should not be fed anything after midnight.
 Water can remain available overnight..
 Since pets with medical conditions and very young animals have different needs, please discuss these instructions with your veterinarian ahead of time.